Guide

 Practical recommendation by VRAM tier

-On 8GB-class cards, stay conservative and prefer efficient 7B or 8B coder models with quantization that leaves room for the prompt and runtime overhead.
+On 8GB-class cards, stay conservative and prefer efficient 7B or 8B coder models with aggressive quantization (like qwen3.5:9b) to squeeze out usable output.

-• 8GB: keep the model compact and avoid unnecessary context bloat.
+• 8GB: keep the model compact (8B-9B class) and avoid unnecessary context bloat.

-• 12GB to 16GB: aim for the best quality model that still leaves headroom.
+• 12GB to 16GB: aim for 14B class models that still leave OS headroom.

 Section 3